WildLotus-15/CS50W-Project-5-Final/README.md

 TODO

 # Complexity
-As for Complexity, I tried to have user experince on the highest level, this is manifested in the fact that, in the most actions page reloading isn't required.
-But in some places like (user favourite section) when post is being removed, functionality is being choosen over comfort level so page is reloaded.
-Also when post is created page is reloaded in order to not to make things more difficult.
+As for Complexity, I tried to have user experience on the highest level, this is manifested in the fact that in most actions page reloading isn't required.
+But in some places like (user favorite section) when a post is being removed, functionality is being chosen over comfort level so the page is reloaded.
+Also when a post is created page is reloaded to not to make things more difficult.

 # models.py
 In the models.py file, I have defined a User table, which handles the creation of registered users.
 There are also UserProfile, Post, and Comment classes, which have their own serialize functions.
 UserProfile has an OneToOneField relationship to User (only one user can link to only one profile).
-Post model stores created posts, it has Author with OneToMany relationship linked to UserProfile, ImageField attribute, Text-based description, Timestamp with the modified format, Likes attribute with ManyToManyField to UserProfile (many users can like many posts), and favorites attribute having many to many relationship to users. (many users can add many posts into their individual "favorite" section of a web page).
+Post model stores created posts, it has an Author with OneToMany relationship linked to UserProfile, ImageField attribute, Text-based description, Timestamp with the modified format, Likes attribute with ManyToManyField to UserProfile (many users can like many posts), and favorites attribute having many to many relationship to users. (many users can add many posts into their individual "favorite" section of a web page).

 Comment class is used to store created comments related to the post, to make that happen Foreign key relationship comes in handy, of course, the comment is having an Author, Timestamp and Text-based comment itself, I have also included Likes field, so the user will have the ability to leave a like on the comment.

 In the end, there is the usage of the Django signal which is being triggered after user registration.
 First, I create a profile based on the user instance and then save it in the database.
 (As a result, when the user is registered, its profile is created automatically).

 # settings.py
-Besides of the default configuration of the project, I added the app name in installed apps, AUTH_USER_MODEL (Django uses is it to authenticate a user), MEDIA_URL (Which is a way of accessing media files by their URL), and MEDIA_ROOT (To store all media files).
+Besides the default configuration of the project, I added the app name in installed apps, AUTH_USER_MODEL (Django uses is it to authenticate a user), MEDIA_URL (Which is a way of accessing media files by their URL), and MEDIA_ROOT (To store all media files).

 # root urls.py
 I included app URLs in the project's root urls.py file in the default route.
 With the use of re_path and specified path, the User can download Image Files, following code on line 29 (extending URL patterns) gives an ability to access an actual image with its URL so then I can access them and then display it on the index page.